 So I booked one museum or art tour a day for the four days we were there, then left the rest of the afternoons free to see where the city streets took us.
 And, in retrospect, I’m very happy we had that mix of plans and flex.

 What to do in Philadelphia

 Instead, we planned our adventures around art, food, architecture and beer (duh).
 I naturally gravitate toward interactive attractions and anything with a heavy art focus; as such, Philadelphia’s many museums, galleries and green spaces were right up my alley.

 If you’re visiting from overseas and staying in a larger city like D.C., you can also book a one-day tour to Philadelphia.

 The bulk of Philadelphia museums are located along the tree-lined Benjamin Franklin Parkway, stretching from City Hall to the Philadelphia Museum of Art, meaning if you’re a museum fan, you can make your base here for a solid day to see the best of the city’s cultural hub—I recommend buying this Philadelphia city pass if you plan to visit multiple museums and attractions.

 Named after Benjamin Franklin, the Franklin Institute is the center of science innovation in Philadelphia.
 It also houses the Benjamin Franklin National Memorial.

-The rest of the museum was very cool, too, with all kinds of exhibitions from how electricity works to a display of old-school train depots.
+We visited during the Crayola IDEAworks exhibit (now gone), but the rest of the museum was very cool, too, with all kinds of exhibitions from how electricity works to a display of old-school train depots.
 You could literally spend hours wandering these hallowed halls, so plan your time accordingly.